 1 17 Q. Yes.
-I'm not going to open it just in the interests of some time, but you met with Heather Trouton on 23rd February.
-The reference for the Inquiry's note is WIT-84344.
-She, at that point, was the Director of Nursing, as I understand it?

-- 6 A. DR. HUGHES: Mm-hmm. - 7 Having been, up to March 2016, Assistant Director for 18 Q. Surgery and Elective Care.
-One point she did make to 8 you was that information, including leaflets and 9 contact numbers, were visible in every consulting room 10 10:25 11 for the Clinicians, for the Consultants, but she 12 accepted, and this goes back to the point you have just 13 made, that there was no checking mechanism in place.
-14 This Inquiry's interest or main interest, I suppose, is 15 that governance focus, the super intendance of what was 10:25 16 going on with patient care? - 17 DR. HUGHES: Yes.
-I mean leaflets and booklets. Α. 18 classically when a patient is diagnosed with cancer, 19 they are often overloaded with booklets.
-I was very conscious when I was Medical Director in the network 20 10:25 that 27% -- and we are not talking about these 21 22 patients, but a lot -- 20% of Northern Ireland has a 23 literary age of 12 so they needed supported 24 information.
-When you are going through -- some of the 25 MDT options for these patients would have been, for 10 · 26 example, curative intent treatment or surveillance.
-26 To 27 a layperson they are totally different ends of the That is a conversation that needs supported.
-28 spectrum.
-That's a conversation that needs to be done in language 29 probably needs to be taken over in an iterative way.
+I'm not going to open it just in the interests of 2 some time, but you met with Heather Trouton on 3 23rd February.
+The reference for the Inquiry's note is 4 WIT-84344.
+She, at that point, was the Director of 5 Nursing, as I understand it?
+10:24 6 Α. DR. HUGHES: Mm-hmm.
+7 18 Q. Having been, up to March 2016, Assistant Director for 8 Surgery and Elective Care.
+One point she did make to 9 you was that information, including leaflets and 10 contact numbers, were visible in every consulting room 10:25 11 for the Clinicians, for the Consultants, but she 12 accepted, and this goes back to the point you have just 13 made, that there was no checking mechanism in place.
+14 This Inquiry's interest or main interest, I suppose, is 15 that governance focus, the super intendance of what was 10:25 16 going on with patient care?
+17 Α. DR. HUGHES: Yes.
+I mean leaflets and booklets, 18 classically when a patient is diagnosed with cancer, 19 they are often overloaded with booklets.
+I was very 20 conscious when I was Medical Director in the network 10:25 21 that 27% and we are not talking about these 22 patients, but a lot 20% of Northern Ireland has a 23 literary age of 12 so they needed supported 24 information.
+When you are going through some of the 25 MDT options for these patients would have been, for 10:26 26 example, curative intent treatment or surveillance.
+To 27 a layperson they are totally different ends of the 28 spectrum.
+That is a conversation that needs supported.
+29 That's a conversation that needs to be done in language